How to Get Free Actors For Your Promotional Videos

 Ask a friend or peer outside your company who is comfortable on video to help you.
 Again, incentivize them help you.
 Make it easy on them by writing out the key content points ahead of time.

 I suggest fully writing out your script and using a teleprompter.

 That way, all they have to do is read your text!

 Help is closer than you think.
 It’s 6 degrees of separation.
-Maybe only one degree.
+Sometimes only one degree.